awesomerank/awesomerank.github.io/lists/RichardLitt/awesome-fantasy.md

 I've only read the first trilogy at this point, but I loved it; the magic system is pretty well done, the characters are convincing, we've got some strong female leads, and there's a good amount of intrigue and plot setting.
 Brandon Sanderson is fairly good at turning tropes on their head, as well, which was fun to read - a lot of my original complaints have now turned into praises for the books.
 I'm looking forward to reading more. - [@RichardLitt](https://github.com/RichardLitt)

+I have read the first six books and will continue reading every book in this series...and probably everything Sanderson writes.
+The Mistborn stories are well crafted and interesting.
+There is so much going on as they also fit into Sanderson's Cosmere which means characters from other worlds occasionally interact with those from Scadrial - the world where these novels are based.
+I find every story to be expertly paced, never leaving a lull in the momentum, I have had friends say they found the sixth book, Bands of Mourning, to be a little slow but I didn't have the same view.
+Every novel is well rounded, leaving plenty unsaid and undiscovered but never robbing the reader of a complete or resolved story.

+The first trilogy introduces us to a strange and spectacular world: one where there is magic, intrigue, social/economic inequality and, possibly my favorite thing, different races of people that inhabit this world.

+The second trilogy takes place some 300 years after the events of the first, and many of these events have filtered through into the 'modern' day Scadrial (it has a very old western feel to the whole setting); such as cities named after hero's, religions based on characters and many little secrets that are still unanswered from the first trilogy.
+We are introduced to a whole batch of new characters and some not so new characters - I won't say more otherwise I may give too much away.

+Would recommend this entire series and the whole Cosmere to any fantasy fan. - [@SeanSWatkins](https://github.com/SeanSWatkins)

 > The first three books are a trilogy to be read together.
 > Mistborn is an epic fantasy trilogy and a heist story of political intrigue, surprises and magical martial-arts action.
 The saga dares to turn a genre on its head by asking a simple question: What if the hero of prophecy fails?
 What kind of world results when the Dark Lord is in charge?
 >